-Seafarers have to overcome a myriad of hurdles to take advantage of shore leave
+Shore leave for Seafarers is not easy to come by, as they have to overcome a myriad of hurdles in order to take advantage of it…

 By Felicity Landon

 Different countries have different rules – visa requirements, restrictions on nationalities, geographical limits, night-time curfews, and/or banning minibuses from driving on the terminal.
-But according to senior chaplain Stephen Miller, the Mission to Seafarers’ region- al director East Asia, the biggest issue preventing seafarers enjoying shore leave or efficiency in the shipping and ports industry.
+According to senior chaplain Stephen Miller, the Mission to Seafarers’ regional director of East Asia, these are not the biggest issues that prevent seafarers from taking shore leave:

-“The biggest issue about shore leave is actually: have the seafarers got time?
+“The biggest issue about shore leave is actually do seafarers have the time?
 As with any transport business, ships only make money when they are moving,” he says.
 “A ship in port isn’t making any money.
 So there has been a huge move to speed up turnaround times and make everything more efficient.”

-He notes that when he joined the Mission to Seafarers 20 years ago, the normal turnround time in Rotterdam, where he was working, was 18 to 36 hours and the largest container ships were around 6,000 teu.
-“Now we have ships carrying 21,000 teu and the turnround could be eight hours.
+He notes that when he joined The Mission to Seafarers 20 years ago, the normal turnaround time in Rotterdam, where he was working, was 18 to 36 hours and the largest container ships were around 6,000 teu.
+“Now we have ships carrying 21,000 teu and the turnaround could be eight hours.
 When you consider that the seafarers are likely working three shifts, if they are in the terminal for eight hours the chances are that two-thirds of that time they are either working or sleeping.

 “By reducing the crew on board, you heighten the issue.
 There used to be more seafarers on board and more opportunities for shore leave.
 Now, where we used to expect seafarers to go to the seafarers’ centre or go shopping, the reality is that if they need something they have to get it on the ship.
 And then there are the ports in the middle of nowhere.
 If you are on a tanker tied up 15 miles away on a buoy at the end of a long pier, it’s almost impossible to get off.”

-Even environmental considerations have an impact, says Helen Sampson, director of Cardiff University’s Sea- farers International Research Centre (SIRC).
+Even environmental considerations have an impact on the issue of shore leave for seafarers, says Helen Sampson, director of Cardiff University’s Seafarers International Research Centre (SIRC).

 SIRC published a report on mental health and wellbeing last year and Prof Sampson says that apart from the day they go home, seafarers reported the thing that made them happiest was going ashore with friends and colleagues.